th4tkh13m/DBI202/README.md

 This is G2 Assignment

 To contribute:
-Clone this repo and make a PR.
+Clone this repository and make a PR.

+How to use this repository:
+Run table.sql -> functions.sql -> triggers.sql -> data.sql